Short lesson. Important lesson.

 Running it on history, once

-If you’re adding gitleaks to an existing project, run gitleaks detect over the entire git history first.
+If you’re adding Gitleaks to an existing project, run a full scan over the repository or git history first.
 There are almost always findings.

 If the finding is a false positive—a placeholder like sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx—add an allowlist entry for the specific pattern so gitleaks stops flagging it.
 More on the allowlist below.